Diepsloot: Geography

-Diepsloot is divided into extensions.
-Diepsloot is made up of fully government-subsidised housing (Extensions 4, 5, 6, 9, and 10), brick houses built by landowners (Extensions 2 and 7), partially government subsidised houses (Extension 3/Tanganani) as well as shacks (the biggest sections being Extensions 1, 12, and 13).
+Diepsloot is a northern periphery of the City of Johannesburg Metropolitan Municipality and is divided into extensions.
+Diepsloot is made up of fully government-subsidised housing (RDP) (Extensions 4, 5, 6, 9, and 10), brick houses built by landowners (Extensions 2 and 7), partially government- subsidised houses (Extension 3/Tanganani) as well as shacks (the biggest sections being Extensions 1, 12, and 13).
 A large proportion (45.5%) of residents rent their property from a landowner who has subdivided their land.

 History

 Diepsloot was established in 1995 as a transit camp for some of the people who had been removed from Zevenfontein (informally known as eSgodiphola), a squatter camp right next to Chartwell that had been there since the late 80's.
 The people who remained behind in Zevenfontein had chosen to be moved to a different place, Cosmo City, which only started happening 10 years later at the end of 2005.
-Initially 1,124 plots were made available.
+Initially 1,124 plots were made available in Extension 2.

 People were to stay in the transit camp until land elsewhere became available.
 For many, this camp became a permanent home.
 The Transvaal Provincial Administration, which was then the local authority, developed the plots into formal housing stands.
 In 1999, the former Northern Municipality Local Council began to initiate formal development in the area.
 There were about 4,000 families living in backyard shacks and 6,035 families in the reception area, a transit zone established by the city council.

 Compounding the congestion, in 2001 the Gauteng government moved about 5,000 families to Diepsloot from the banks of the Jukskei River in Alexandra.
 The move, part of the Alexandra Renewal Project, was intended "to de-congest and address the need to create a healthy and clean living environment" in Alexandra, one of South Africa's oldest townships.

 An aim was also to prevent shacks being washed away when the river flooded, something that happened year after year.
-The influx of people from Alexandra placed further strain on the already stretched resources in Diepsloot.
+The influx of people from Alexandra placed further strain on the already stretched resources of Diepsloot.
 The relocated families did not qualify for housing benefits.